-Sea Nettle Probability of Encounters
+Sea Nettles Probability of Encounters

-The jellyfish often encountered in the Chesapeake Bay in the summer is the sea nettle Chrysaora quinquecirrha.
+The jellyfish often encountered in the Chesapeake Bay in the summer is the sea nettle Chrysaora chesapeakei.
 Knowing where and when to expect this biotic nuisance may help to alleviate an unpleasant encounter.

 (To see the full Chesapeake Bay click outside of the regional boxes.)